-Article 5(5) of the Treaty requires each State Party designate competent national authorities in order to have an effective and transparent national control system to regulate transfers of conventional arms, ammunition/munitions and related parts and components and prevent their diversion.
-Therefore, competent national authorities are responsible for implementing articles 5 to 14 of the ATT.
+Article 5(5) of the Treaty requires that each State Party designate competent national authorities in order to have an effective and transparent national control system to regulate transfers of conventional arms, ammunition/munitions and related parts and components.

 States Parties exercise national discretion regarding the competent authorities' form, size, structure, and statutory basis.
 There is no 'one size fits all' approach to the establishment or designation of competent national authorities, and each State Party will need to determine the arrangement that best suits its needs, capacity, and circumstances.
 Some States Parties have established new agencies responsible for ATT-related matters, while others have adapted and expanded existing agencies to take on the role.